wazzac/laravel-translate/README.md

     <a href="https://github.com/WarrenGIT/domTranslate/blob/main/LICENSE"><img alt="GitHub license" src="https://img.shields.io/github/license/WarrenGIT/domTranslate"></a>
 </p>

-# domTranslate
+# Laravel Translate Package

-A library that will use the built-in Laravel Derictive and provide automated translations to all your blade phrases or words.
+A library that leverages Laravel Directives to provide automated translations for all your Blade phrases or words.

-_Example: Write HTML static data in English and display it in a different language on run time (...in real-time)._
+_Example: Write HTML static data in English and display it in a different language in real-time._

 ## Overview

-The library contains 3 database tables (_domt_phrases_, _domt_translations_ and _domt_languages_) that are used to retrieve translations using an indexed hash.
+The library uses three database tables (_domt_phrases_, _domt_translations_, and _domt_languages_) to manage translations efficiently.

-1. On page load, the system will search for a specific translation using the provided phrase (in the `@transl8()` directive) in the _domt_translations_ table.
+1. On page load, the system searches for a specific translation using the provided phrase in the `@transl8()` directive from the _domt_translations_ table.
-2. If the translation was found, it will be returned and displayed on the page _(no API call was made)_.
+2. If the translation is found, it is returned and displayed on the page without making an API call.
-3. If no transalation were found _(not previously translated)_, call the Google Translate API endpoint _(or any other Provider)_ to retrieve the correct translation.
+3. If the translation is not found _(not translated yet)_, the Google Translate API (or another defined provider) is called to retrieve the new translation.
-4. Insert the newly translated text into the DB so that we don't have to call the API again for the given phrase _(step 1 above)_.
+4. The newly translated text is then inserted into the database to avoid future API calls for the same phrase.

+> Note: To ensure quick retrieval of translations, each phrase is hashed and stored in an indexed table column.
+All searches are performed against this indexed column for optimal performance.

 ## Installation

-> PHP 8.0 is a minimum requirement for this project.
+> PHP 8.0 is the minimum requirement for this project.

-1. Follow the below steps to install the package
+Follow these steps to install the package:

 ```bash
 composer require wazza/dom-translate